khairinafifah/khairinafifah/README.md

 ### Hi Everyone! 👋

-- 🧕 Greetings, my name is **Khairina Afifah**.\
+I'm a UI enthusiast, as a Front-End or UI design.
+Currently working as Software Engineer, especially Front-End.

+I'm also a learner, hardworker and I love making new friends.
+Working on developing current skills and learning new skills.

-- 📍 I’m currently working on [Widya Analytic](https://www.widyaanalytic.com/).\
+- 📍 I’m currently working on [Widya Analytic](https://www.widyaanalytic.com/).
-- 💻 I’m learning Front-End and an UI design enthusiast.\
+- 💻 I’m learning Front-End and a UI design enthusiast.
 - 📫 How to reach me: khairinafifah172@gmail.com

 ### Languages and Tools